Ever wondered what makes Western vs Japanese style arrangements different?

 In May 2018, I started my personal journey as a Sogetsu ikebana student.
 Previously I had received two years of formal training in Western style floristry.

-Before comparing the key differences between Western and Japanese style arrangements, let’s first take a look at the elements that actually give form to a floral arrangement.
+Before comparing the key differences of Western vs Japanese style arrangements, let’s first take a look at the elements that actually give form to any floral arrangement.

 ELEMENTS OF FLORAL DESIGN

-Regardless of arranging styles, floral designers generally consider the elements of floral design when designing.
+Regardless of arranging styles – Western or Japanese, floral designers generally consider the elements of floral design when designing.
 These elements of floral design are:

 Firstly, line in floral design guides the eye through the flower arrangement.
 A line can be horizontal, vertical or diagonal for instance.
 So, one can place a floral stem in the direction that forms a horizontal, vertical or diagonal line.

-There are also static or dynamic lines.
-For example branches or stems can be curved due to the natural make-up of the plant (like twisted willow or contorted hazel).
-Or the line direction can be a result of how the plant grows towards the direction of the sun.
+They can be curved due to the natural make-up of the plant (like twisted willow or contorted hazel).
+Or the line direction can be caused by how the plant grows towards the direction of the sun (as you can observe from the image of pink azaleas below).

 Secondly line in floral design establishes the structural framework of the design.
 For instance, an arrangement can be horizontal (wide) and vertical (tall).
 Symmetrical or asymmetrical.